 Simple Turkey Cookies

 Hello everyone!
-I hope you are ready for turkey #3 because here it is and it’s ready for a party.
-These simple turkey cookies are made from a birthday hat cookie cutter and are really easy to make.
-I know they don’t excited or they don’t look ready for a party because they just found out it is November.
+I hope you are ready for turkey #3 because here they are and they’re ready for a party!
+These simple turkey cookies are made from a birthday hat cookie cutter but don’t stress if you don’t have one because you can find other cutters to use below.
+I know they don’t look excited or they don’t look ready for a party because they just found out it is November.

-We all know what happens to turkeys in November.
+We all know what happens to turkeys in November because Thanksgiving is a huge deal.
 Yikes!
 Poor guys.
 Well, we have the party hats so let’s get this party started.

 Supplies for Simple Turkey Cookies: